sammyboardman/primarybid-tests/url-shortner-api-service/README.md

 ### Prerequisites

-BBefore you begin, please make sure you have `cd` into  the `url-shortner-api-service` folder
+Before you begin, please make sure you have `cd` into  the `url-shortner-api-service` folder

 - Node.js (v16.0 or higher): You can download it from https://nodejs.org/.
 - npm: Visit https://www.npmjs.com/ for npm installation instructions.